Development guide#

 Each bullet point should be entirely on one line, even if it contains multiple sentences.
 This is an exception to the normal documentation convention of a newline after each sentence.
 Unfortunately, GitHub interprets those newlines as hard line breaks, so they would result in an ugly release description.

-Avoid using too much complex markup, such as nested bullet lists, since the formatting in the GitHub release description may not be what you expect and manually editing it is tedious.
+Be cautious with complex markup, such as nested bullet lists, since the formatting in the GitHub release description may not be what you expect and manually repairing it is tedious.

 Style guide#